This is the story of the first game of old school D&D I ever ran/played.

 The alley opens up into the port district, green fog rolls in from the river and curls around the slimy walls of the Drowned Rat, with a swing sign bearing a satisfied rat upside down in a mug of ale swaying in the breeze.

 The party pushes through the door and into a cacophonous den of blue smoke and the stench of urine and stale beer.
-Sailors, whores, foundry workers and murderers pack the place to the walls.
+Filthy reeking people pack the place to the walls.
 Kraken and Lumpy Space Princess decide they’re going to the bar, Kraken to question the barkeep, and Lumpy Space Princess to get a pint.

 Francois and Three Beard decide they’re going straight upstairs to find Rudolfo’s room.